GrahamArden/notes/computing/software.md

 - zsh, and obviously, [oh-my-zsh](https://ohmyz.sh/)
   - I like using the [command line](./command_line.md), particularly if I can use [oh-my-zsh](https://github.com/ohmyzsh/wiki/blob/main/Cheatsheet.md)
-  - I'm currently looking at [Atuin](https://meyer-laurent.com/atuin-the-magical-shell) to share shell history across different machines
+  - I also use [Atuin](https://atuin.sh/) to share shell history across different machines
 - I keep most of my [dotfiles](https://github.com/webpro/awesome-dotfiles) in a [git repository](https://github.com/GrahamArden/dotfiles), and use [GNU Stow](https://www.gnu.org/software/stow/) to share them between machines.
   - Hint: `cd ~/dotfiles/` then `stow .`
   - My _old_ dotfiles were stored [here](https://bitbucket.org/trigfa/dotfiles/src/master/).
 This may be a useful starting point where rewriting them.